 The University provides telephone service and voice mail to each residence hall room, however, students must provide their own telephone set (cordless sets are not recommended).
 There is no long distance service provided by Mississippi College.
-Long distance calls may be placed by using pre-paid calling cards, personal calling cards, or by placing collect calls.
+Long distance calls may be placed by dialing "9" and then using prepaid calling cards, personal calling cards, or by placing collect calls.
 All local calls will be ten-digit dialing.
-The appropriate area code plus the seven-digit telephone number will be necessary for local and expanded local calls to be completed properly.
-All calls place on campus can be placed by dialing the four-digit number.